-NCC’s goal is to help businesses of all sizes through this crisis whilst keeping employees safe, supply chains moving and businesses running.
+NCC’s goal is to help businesses of all sizes through this crisis and beyond, keeping businesses running, employees safe and supply chains moving.

 If you want to contact the NCC regarding their lobbying activities, please email email@example.com.